mongodb/terraform-provider-mongodbatlas/website/docs/r/advanced_cluster.html.markdown

     - DELETING
     - DELETED
     - REPAIRING
+* `replication_specs` - Set of replication specifications for the cluster.
+Primary usage is covered under the [replication_specs argument reference](#replication_specs), though there are some computed attributes:
+  - `replication_specs.#.container_id` - A key-value map of the Network Peering Container ID(s) for the configuration specified in `region_configs`.
+The Container ID is the id of the container created when the first cluster in the region (AWS/Azure) or project (GCP) was created.
+The syntax is `"providerName:regionName" = "containerId"`.
+Example `AWS:US_EAST_1" = "61e0797dde08fb498ca11a71`.
 ## Import

 Clusters can be imported using project ID and cluster name, in the format `PROJECTID-CLUSTERNAME`, e.g.